d-maurya/web/README.md

 # About me
-I am currently an MS (Reasearch) scholar under the guidance of <a href="http://www.cse.iitm.ac.in/~ravi/"> Prof. Balaraman Ravindran</a> and <a href="http://www.che.iitm.ac.in/~naras/"> Prof. Shankar Narasimhan</a>.
+I am currently an MS (Reasearch) scholar under the guidance of <a href="http://www.cse.iitm.ac.in/~ravi/"> Prof. Balaraman Ravindran</a> and <a href="http://www.che.iitm.ac.in/~naras/"> Prof. Shankar Narasimhan</a> at <a href="http://www.cse.iitm.ac.in/"> CSE department, IIT Madras</a> .
 My research interests revolve around various machine learning problems.
 My current work is concentrated on analyzing hypergraphs by using tensor based representation.

+Some of my other works are concentrated on system identification based on matrix factorization methods such as PCA or generalized spectral decomposition.
+I am fortunate to collaborate with <a href="http://arunkt.wixsite.com/homepage"> Prof. Arun K. Tangirala</a>, <a href="http://www.che.iitm.ac.in/~naras/"> Prof. Shankar Narasimhan</a> and <a href="https://web.iitm.ac.in/ibse/team/Raghunathan-Rengaswamy.html"> Prof. Raghunathan Rengaswamy</a> for this work.

+# Publications
+1. Hyperedge Prediction using Tensor Eigenvalue Decomposition
+2. `Identification of Output-Error (OE) Models using Generalized Spectral Decomposition`, Deepak Maurya, Arun K. Tangirala, Shankar Narasimhan, 2019, In 2019 Fifth Indian Control Conference (ICC) (pp. 28-33).
+IEEE.
+(Won the <a href="http://icc.org.in/2019/best-student-paper-award/">Best Student Paper Award</a>) <a href="https://ieeexplore.ieee.org/abstract/document/8715582/">[Link]</a>
+3. `Identification of Errors-in-Variables models using dynamic iterative principal component analysis`, Deepak Maurya, Arun K. Tangirala, Shankar Narasimhan, 2018,
+4. `Identification of Linear Dynamic Systems using Dynamic Iterative Principal Component Analysis`, Deepak Maurya, Arun K. Tangirala, Shankar Narasimhan, 2016, IFAC-PapersOnLine, 49(7), pp.1014-1019,

 ### Markdown